Before You Start / Safety

 2) Drain enough coolant to open hose joints safely

 Drain from radiator (cold) into a sealed pan.
-Open the cap only when cold to reduce spill risk.
+The radiator cap is on the top of the radiator at the front of the engine bay; open it only when cold to reduce spill risk.

 High-risk quote: “remove the radiator drain plug and collect all old coolant” https://techguys.ca/howto/coolant_flush.html